Liques/RobotBum/README.md

 2. Download the lastest version of RobotBum in our [download page](https://github.com/Liques/RobotBum/releases).
 3. Unzip the file.
 4. If you are on windows, open DOS Command Prompt or if you are on Linux or Mac OS, make sure that you are on terminal or on a SSH client.
+5. Navigate to the folder that you unziped.

 ###Step 3:
 Type the following line, replacing the parameters: